oppia/oppia-web-developer-docs/Rich-Text-Editor-(RTE)-Overview.md

 # Third Party
 The RTE depends on the following third party libraries, all specified in our `oppia/manifest.json`:
-* [CKEditor](https://github.com/ckeditor/ckeditor-dev): CKEditor is a WYSIWYG rich text editor which enables writing content directly inside of web pages or online applications.
+* [CKEditor](https://github.com/ckeditor/ckeditor-dev): CKEditor is a WYSIWYG rich text editor.
+The RTE is largely just a wrapper around CKEditor.
 * [SharedSpace](https://ckeditor.com/cke4/addon/sharedspace): ensures that the toolbar will always remain in one designated place on the page.
 * [Bootstrap](https://ckeditor.com/cke4/addon/bootstrapck): provides the skin of CKEditor's toolbar.